-To validate the semantic consistency of SAE features, we extend the analysis in Table \ref{tab:interpret} by examining top activated examples from the SAE's pretraining corpus.
+To validate the semantic consistency of SAE features, we extend the analysis in Table \ref{tab:interpret} by examining top-activated examples from the SAE's pretraining corpus.
 Specifically, we compute activations for Feature 22790 in Llama3.1 8B over the first 10,000 samples from the lmsys/lmsys chat 1m corpus\footnote{\url{https://huggingface.co/datasets/lmsys/lmsys-chat-1m}} and inspect the highest activation cases, as shown in Table \ref{tab:corpus_interpretation}.
 Although the pretraining corpus contains diverse structures and languages, including clinical dialogue transcripts and telecom statements in German, we find that Feature 22790 is consistently activated in scenarios where the response is about to produce specific numbers or dates that are likely hallucinated.
-This pattern aligns with the feature's summarized semantic meaning from RAGTruth and the representative examples shown in Table \ref{tab:interpret}, demonstrating that the feature robustly captures hallucination related signals across both task specific and pretraining data.
+This pattern aligns with the feature's summarized semantic meaning from RAGTruth and the representative examples shown in Table \ref{tab:interpret}, demonstrating that the feature robustly captures hallucination-related signals across both task-specific and pretraining data.

 To further assess the robustness of the distilled feature explanation across diverse scenarios, we prompt GPT-5 to predict the activation level of Feature 22790 on 24 held-out RAGTruth test cases (comprising 8 top-activated and 16 quantile-distributed examples), using only the natural-language summary.
 For each case, the three most highly activated tokens are highlighted, and GPT-5 is asked to rate the expected feature activation on a scale from 0 (feature not present) to 5 (very strong match).
 Comparing these predicted scores to the actual SAE activations yields a Pearson correlation of 0.6731 (p < 0.05), suggesting that the explanation reliably captures when the feature should activate across a broad range of examples.